wicked-rainman/STL/README.md

 # Woodwork-engine
 Decided to have a go at making a simple electric (DC) engine using wood.

-Most of the components in this are made from 12mm Ply except the crank and spokes on the fly wheel (which I made from offcuts of mahogany).
+Most of the components in this are made from 12mm Ply except for the crank and spokes on the fly wheel (which I made from offcuts of mahogany).

 I hand wound the coil (that sits inside the piston looking bit on the drawing) on a nylon former that I turned on my lathe.
 The connecting rod is made from an old 5mm diameter nail I just cut down to size.
 This arrangement acts like a solenoid and pulls the wheel round for part of each flywheel revolution.